hannakond/QualityCheck/README.md

 To run the backend application perform the following steps:

 1. Setup CUDA >= 11.0 following [the official guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/).
 Ultimately, you need an AWS or Google Cloud instance with a GPU having ~7GB of memory to run the service with near real-time latency.
+For lower performance, less GPU memory is acceptable.

 Inference on CPU is much slower, but it can still be used for applications that do not have strict latency restrictions.